slowernews/wisdom-tldr/chapters/introduction.md

 - Persistence + Love = Abundance
 - Masculine energy collapses.
 Men lose their sense of drive, purpose, and self-respect, and their standards, hardihood, and discipline atrophy.
 A slide into restlessness, vice, malaise, and outright depression is often the result.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
-- If you aren’t happy on the journey you won’t be happy at the destination.
-- fazer links para quase todo o livro, se e introducao devia estar relacionado com o resto.
-- The secret of joy is the mastery of pain. – Anaïs Nin -->
+-->

 > *'Happiness is when what you think, what you say, and what you do are in harmony.' --  Mahatma Gandhi*

-Happiness is a state where nothing is missing.
-Only in our mind you are happy or unhappy - nature doesn't care.
+Happiness is a *mind* state where nothing is missing.

 - Happiness = reality / expectations
-- Happy life = mastery + belonging + autonomy
+- Happy life = autonomy + belonging + mastery

-Improve happiness actively (improve reality) and passively (lower expectations).

 > *'Happiness is not a goal, it’s a byproduct.' -- Eleanor Roosevelt*